-In order tTo carry out Vermont's policy that all public school children Vermont students will be afforded educational opportunities which that are substantially equal in quality, and in order to ensure continuous improvement in student performance, each public school SU/SDs and schools to which this rule applies pursuant to 16 V.S.A. § 165 shall meet the following education quality standards and annually report to the community their communities in an understandable, inclusive, and comprehensive form as required in 16 V.S.A. § 165(a)(2).
+In order to carry out Vermont's policy that all public school children attending a public school or an approved independent school will be afforded educational opportunities which are substantially equal in quality, and in order to ensure continuous improvement in student performance, each public and approved independent school shall meet the following education quality standards, and annually report to the community in an understandable, inclusive, and comprehensive form as required in 16 V.S.A. §165(a)(2).